AvivCukierman/resolution/README.md

 `'mindrs_'+identifier+'.npy'` (the minimum dR from the truth jet to any other truth jet - for most studies, it's recommend to examine only isolated truth jets)
 `'weights_'+identifier+'.npy'` (the weight of the event that the jet is in - should be the same length as the above two arrays)

+## Analysis Configuration
+If the `-n` flag is set in the analysis, then the full calibration is run.
+If the flag is not set, then estimates for the calibrated resolution of the jets are used.

+The calibration is done via the process of numerical inversion, through applying f^-1(x) to reconstructed jets rather than the numerical inversion process described in [https://cds.cern.ch/record/1201006](https://cds.cern.ch/record/1201006).
+These methods are shown to be mathematically equivalent in the note mentioned in the introduction.
+However both methods suffer from the problem of extrapolating f(x) to unseen values.
+This script assumes the response R(x) is even and positive, so that f(x)=R(x)*x is odd and passes through 0.

+N.B.
+Doing the full numerical inversion with the `-n` option takes about twice as long as using the estimate.
+The calculation of f^-1(x) is significantly sped up by rounding x to the nearest .1 and utilizing memoization.

 ## Output

 ### Plots